loganhasson/reposit/README.md

 ## TODO

-1. Add creation of repos on an organization
-2. Add ability to specify public or private repos
+1. Add ability to specify public or private repos

 Built in NYC by [@loganhasson](http://twitter.com/loganhasson)